zalando/zalando-howto-open-source/README.md

 Based on quality, usefulness and maintenance considerations, we use this matrix to decide how to classify and place our projects:

 - InnerSource = GitHub Enterprise
-- Coding in the Open = Incubator
+- Newly launched projects that are open source = Incubator
 - Open source = main Zalando org

 In the inverse, you could think of these three categories as “steps” for your project as it develops from an idea to a minimum viable product (MVP) that someone on the outside could understand, use and possibly work on as a contributor.